vein-lang/vein/README.md

 ---

-> Mana is an open source high-level strictly-typed programming language with a standalone OS, arm and quantum computing support.
+> Vein is an open source high-level strictly-typed programming language with a standalone OS, arm and quantum computing support.

 ---